brgmnn/audio-transcoder/README.md

 	}

 The source file extension is the first item in the list and the output file extension is the second for the `default_exts` key.
-Note that if you just modified the default script which comes with atran (default-script.sh) then you don't need to set the `default_script_path` key.
+Note that if you just modified the default script which comes with the transcoder (default-script.sh) then you don't need to set the `default_script_path` key.

 Finally run the Audio Transcoder with: